-We have made a mention of few differences above that can be a deciding factor between Shopify and WooCommerce.
-Although, that’s not all. you can study differences between the two based on content tools, SEO and marketing tools, customer support, design, and themes, in addition to future growth.
+We have made mention of few differences above that can be a deciding factor between Shopify and WooCommerce.
+Although, that’s not all.
+You can study differences between the two based on content tools, SEO and marketing tools, customer support, design, and themes, in addition to future growth.

 Author Bio: Nancy Johnson owns an online store.
 She is a content marketer by profession and can be consulted for professional assignment help.
 You can follow her for more updates via her website.